Ileana Sărăroiu

-Ileana Sărăroiu ([iˈle̯ana sərəˈroju]) (25 September 1936, Valea Voievozilor, Dâmbovița – 12 May 1979, Unirea, Călărași) was a renowned Romanian singer of traditional and popular folk music, one of the most important Romanian female folk singers.
-Her masterpieces, according to Romanian experts, are: "Doi voinici din Valea Mare" (Two Handsome Lads from the Valea Mare) and "Unde e Târgoviștea" (Where is Târgoviște?).
+Ileana Sărăroiu ([iˈle̯ana sərəˈroju]) (25 September 1936, Valea Voievozilor, Dâmbovița County – 12 May 1979, Unirea, Călărași County) was a Romanian singer of traditional and popular folk music.
+Her two signature songs are: "Doi voinici din Valea Mare" (Two Handsome Lads from the Valea Mare) and "Unde e Târgoviștea" (Where is Târgoviște?).
 The first is a song about two lads who go hunting and encounter two sisters whom they end up marrying.
 The second is the story of a sad old mother who waits for her son in a train station.
 She does not see anybody come except a girl who she has never seen before; the girl turns out to be the wife of her son.

-While singing at a wedding reception, Ileana Sărăroiu suddenly collapsed and died from a brain aneurysm in 1979 at the age of 42.
+While singing at a wedding reception, Sărăroiu suddenly collapsed and died from a brain aneurysm in 1979 at the age of 42.